alainkaegi/pythonorama/software_development/xp_coding_steps.md

 ```

 ### 2.ii Pull everything
-Pulling does both fetches a remote branch and tries to merge it into a local one.
-In other words, it makes your current local branch look like the corresponding remote one.
+Pulling both fetches a remote branch and tries to merge it into a local one.
+In other words, it tries to make your current local branch look like the corresponding remote one.
 This *shouldn't* result in any merge conflicts.
 If it does (because you and someone else were committing on the same branch), you'll have to resolve the conflicts.

 ```
 git checkout main